sonodima/clay3ds/README.md

-# Clay Citro2D Renderer
+# Clay3DS

-Clay Citro2D Renderer *(alias CC2D)* is a library that makes it easy to use the [Clay](https://github.com/nicbarker/clay) library on the Nintendo 3DS.
+Clay3DS is a library that makes it easy to use the [Clay](https://github.com/nicbarker/clay) library on the Nintendo 3DS.

 ## Feature Support